Everything we know about the coronavirus, from who’s most at risk to where new cases are spreading

 The US had one in five of the world’s COVID-19 cases as of April 1.

-At a White House press briefing on March 29, Trump announced that social distancing measures in the US will remain in effect through April 30.
+At a White House press briefing on March 29, President Donald Trump announced that social distancing measures in the US will remain in effect through April 30.

 “I knew everything.
-I knew it could be horrible, I knew it could be maybe good,” President Donald Trump said.
+I knew it could be horrible, I knew it could be maybe good,” he said.
 “I don’t want to be a negative person … We are going through the worst thing that the country has probably ever seen.”

 All 50 US states and Washington, DC, have reported coronavirus cases.
 Infections have also been confirmed in the US Virgin Islands, Guam, and Puerto Rico.